 Trump asks Supreme Court to intervene in review of documents seized in Mar-a-Lago search

-Trump asks Supreme Court to intervene in review of documents seized in Mar-a-Lago searchget the free app

 President Trump is asking the Supreme Court to intervene and annul a ruling that allowed the Justice Department access to documents recovered from Mar-a-Lago that were marked as classified.